dongyongzhou/document/knowledge/professional/os/os-concept.md

 - Ability to translate accesses from one address space (virtual) to a different one (physical)
 - When translation exists, process uses virtual addresses, physical memory uses physical addresses

+Preparation of a program for execution involves components at:

+- Compile time (i.e., “gcc”)
+- Link/Load time (unix “ld” does link)
+- Execution time (e.g. dynamic libs)

+**1.3 Address Space**

+All the addresses and state a process can touch

+Each process and kernel has different address space

+**two views of memory:**

+- View from the CPU (what program sees, virtual memory)
+- View from memory (physical memory)
+- Translation box (MMU) converts between the two views

+Translation helps to implement protection.
+If task A cannot even gain access to task B’s data, no way for A to adversely affect B

+With translation, every program can be linked/loaded into **same region of user address space**

+### 2 Segmentation

+**2.1 Uniprogramming** (no Translation or Protection)

+Application always runs at same place in physical memory since only one application at a time

+Application can access any physical address

+**2.2 Multiprogramming** (First Version)

+Multiprogramming without Translation or Protection Must somehow prevent address overlap between threads

+Trick: Use Loader/Linker: Adjust addresses while program loaded into memory (loads, stores, jumps)

+With this solution, no protection: bugs in any program can cause other programs to crash or even the OS

+**2.3 Multiprogramming (Version with Protection)

+use two special registers BaseAddr and LimitAddr to prevent user from straying outside designated area

+If user tries to access an illegal address, cause an error During switch, kernel loads new base/limit from TCB (Thread Control Block)

+Could use base/limit for dynamic address translation (often called “**segmentation**”) – **translation happens at execution**:

+- Alter address of every load/store by adding “base”
+- Generate error if address bigger than limit

+This gives program the illusion that it is running on its own dedicated machine, with memory starting at 0

+- Program gets continuous region of memory
+- Addresses within program do not have to be relocated when program placed in different region of DRAM

+Logical View: **multiple separate segments**

+- Typical: Code, Data, Stack
+- Others: memory sharing, etc

+Each segment is given region of contiguous memory

+- Has a base and limit
+- Can reside anywhere in physical memory

+**2.4 Implementation of Multi-Segment Model**

+Segment map resides in processor

+- Segment number mapped into base/limit pair
+- Base added to offset to generate physical address
+- Error check catches offset out of range

+As many chunks of physical memory as entries

+- Segment addressed by portion of virtual address
+- However, could be included in instruction instead: x86 Example: mov [es:bx],ax.

+What is “V/N” (valid / not valid)?

+- Can mark segments as invalid; requires check as well

+**2.5 Fragmentation problem**

+- Not every process is the same size
+- Over time, memory space becomes fragmented

+Hard to do inter-process sharing

+- Want to share code segments when possible
+- Want to share memory between processes
+- Helped by providing multiple segments per process

+**2.6 Schematic View of Swapping**

+What if not all processes fit in memory?

+=>Swapping: Extreme form of Context Switch

+- In order to make room for next process, some or all of the previous process is moved to disk

+- This greatly increases the cost of context-switching

+Desirable alternative?

+- Some way to keep only active portions of a process in memory at any one time

+Need finer granularity control over physical memory

+**2.7 Problems with Segmentation**

+Must fit **variable-sized chunks** into physical memory

+May **move processes multiple times** to fit everything

+Limited options for **swapping** to disk

+Fragmentation: wasted space

+- External: free gaps between allocated chunks
+- Internal: don’t need all memory within allocated chunks

+###3 Paging

+Paging: Physical Memory in Fixed Size Chunks

+**3.1 Solution to fragmentation from segments?**

+- Allocate physical memory in fixed size chunks (“pages”)
+- Every chunk of physical memory is equivalent.Can use simple vector of bits to handle allocation:,Each bit represents page of physical memory

+**3.2 Should pages be as big as our previous segments?**

+- No: Can lead to lots of internal fragmentation :Typically have small pages (1K-16K)
+- Consequently: need multiple pages/segment

+**3.3 How to Implement Paging?**

+**Page Table** (One per process)

+- Resides in physical memory
+- Contains physical page and permission for each virtual page.
+Permissions include: Valid bits, Read, Write, etc

+**3.4 Virtual address mapping**

+- Offset from Virtual address copied to Physical Address (Example: 10 bit offset  1024-byte pages)
+- Virtual page # is all remaining bits
+(Example for 32-bits: 32-10 = 22 bits, i.e. 4 million entries)
+(Physical page # copied from table into physical address)
+- Check Page Table bounds and permissions

+**3.5 What about Sharing?**

+The processes have some page table items pointing to the same physical pages.

+**3.6 What needs to be switched on a context switch? **

+Page table pointer and limit

+**3.7 Analysis**

+**Pros**

+- Simple memory allocation
+- Easy to Share

+**Con**

+What if address space is sparse?

+- E.g. on UNIX, code starts at 0, stack starts at (231-1).
+- With 1K pages, need 4 million page table entries!

+What if table really big?

+- Not all pages used all the time  would be nice to have working set of page table in memory

+**How about combining paging and segmentation?**

+Good Idea. =>Multi-level Translation

+**3.8 Multi-level Translation**

+**What about a tree of tables?**

+- Lowest level page tablememory still allocated with bitmap
+- Higher levels often segmented

+Could have any number of levels.
+Example (top segment):

+**What must be saved/restored on context switch?**

+- Contents of **top-level segment registers**(save single PageTablePtr register)
+- Pointer to top-level table (page table)

+Valid bits on Page Table Entries

+- Don’t need every 2nd-level table
+- Even when exist, 2nd-level tables can reside on disk if not in use

+**What about Sharing (Complete Segment)?**

+The processes have last some level page table items pointing to the same physical pages.

+**Multi-level Translation Analysis**

+Pros:

+- Only need to allocate as many page table entries as we need for application.
+In other words, sparse address spaces are easy
+- Easy memory allocation
+- Easy Sharing.Share at segment or page level (need additional reference counting)

+Cons:

+- One pointer per page (typically 4K – 16K pages today)
+- Page tables need to be contiguous
+.However, previous  keeps tables to exactly one page in size
+- Two (or more, if >2 levels) lookups per reference Seems very expensive!

+**3.9 Inverted Page Table**

+With all previous examples (“Forward Page Tables”)

+- Size of page table is at least as large as amount of virtual memory allocated to processes
+- Physical memory may be much less
+(Much of process space may be out on disk or not in use

+**use a hash table**

+Called an **“Inverted Page Table”**

+- Size is independent of virtual address space
+- Directly related to amount of physical memory
+- Very attractive option for 64-bit address spaces

+Cons: Complexity of managing hash changes
+Often in hardware!

+###4 Communication

+isolated processes, how can they communicate?

+**A Shared memory: **common mapping to physical page

+- As long as place objects in shared memory address range, threads from each process can communicate
+- Note that processes A and B can talk to shared memory through different addresses
+- In some sense, this violates the whole notion of protection that we have been developing

+**If address spaces don’t share memory**, all inter-address space communication must go through kernel (via **system calls**)

+- Byte stream producer/consumer (put/get): Example, communicate through **pipes** connecting stdin/stdout
+- Message passing (send/receive): Can use this to build remote procedure call (RPC) abstraction so that you can have one program make procedure calls to another
+- File System (read/write): File system is shared state!